tobya/DocTo/pages/all/CommentsFromWordWordCommentspdf.md

  - `-f` :  The File or directory to be converted
  - `-o` :  The Output File or Directory where you would like the converted file to be written to.
  - `-T` :  The file format type that is being converted to
- - `--bookmarksource` :  Where to get Bookmarks from for PDF.
-This parameter is only relevant for PDF files.
+ - `--ExportMarkup` :  Export Comments and other markup from Word Document to PDF